 Astaxanthin is an ingredient found in some of the best supplements for eye health.
 It may help provide antioxidant protection for the eyes, boost retina blood flow, relax eye muscles and reduce fatigue.4

 Astaxanthin for Weight Loss

-Astaxanthin has become a recent focus in weight loss studies and it shows potential for supporting metabolic activity, reducing fat gain due to a high-fat diet, and increasing fat use during exercise,5,6,7 but more studies are needed.
+Astaxanthin has become a recent focus in weight loss studies and it shows potential for supporting metabolic activity, reducing fat gain due to a high-fat diet and increasing fat use during exercise,5,6,7 although more research is needed.

 Astaxanthin for Liver Support

 As a powerful antioxidant carotenoid that accumulates in the liver, astaxanthin may help combat damage and provide support for liver health.8,9

 Supplements containing astaxanthin may support joint health and reduce joint discomfort.10 Astaxanthin’s potential support for weight loss may also positively affect joint health.11